sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 All of our tests pass.
 For fun, we also included tests to stress memory allocation, for example by allocating and free-ing in a tight loop and by allocating very large amounts of memory.
-Those pass too, but some of them take a few seconds to complete :)
+Those pass too, but some of them take a few seconds to complete. :)